bhupesh0339/Backup-and-Restore-Disaster-Recovery-Implementation-on-Hybrid-Cloud/README.md

-# Backup and Restore Disaster Recovery Implementation on Hybrid Cloud
+# Achieving Rapid Disaster Recovery with Infrastructure as Code (IaC) in a Hybrid Cloud Environment

 ## Overview

-This project aims to provide a robust and scalable solution for disaster recovery by implementing a hybrid cloud approach.
-Leveraging the power of Terraform, AWS Cloud, Azure Cloud, Cloudflare, Ansible, Python, ShellScripts, Nginx, Certbot, Node.js, AWS RDS MySQL, and Azure MySQL DB, the Backup and Restore Disaster Recovery Implementation ensures the continuity of critical applications in the event of a disaster.
+The aim of this project is to implement a backup and restore disaster recovery (disaster recovery) solution using an infrastructure as code (IaC) tool to achieve rapid recovery in a hybrid cloud environment.
+The project specifically focuses on leveraging Terraform to automate infrastructure provisioning, application deployment, and configuration management in a hybrid cloud environment where the primary infrastructure resides on Amazon Web Services (AWS) and the recovery infrastructure is hosted on Microsoft Azure.
+The goal is to establish a comprehensive disaster recovery solution that meets stringent recovery time objectives (RTO) and recovery point objectives (RPO) of 30 Minutes.

 ### Branch Structure